Trafalgar Square: Political demonstrations

 The square has become a social and political focus for visitors and Londoners, developing over its history from "an esplanade peopled with figures of national heroes, into the country's foremost place politique", as historian Rodney Mace has written.
 Since its construction, it has been a venue for political demonstrations.
 The great Chartist rally in 1848, a campaign for social reform by the working class began in the square.
 A ban on political rallies remained in effect until the 1880s, when the emerging Labour movement, particularly the Social Democratic Federation, began holding protests.
 On 8 February 1886 (also known as "Black Monday"), protesters rallied against unemployment leading to a riot in Pall Mall.
-A larger riot ("Bloody Sunday") occurred in the square on 13 November 1887.
+A larger riot, "Bloody Sunday", occurred in the square on 13 November 1887.

 The Campaign for Nuclear Disarmament's first Aldermaston March, protesting against the Atomic Weapons Establishment (AWE), began in the square in 1958.
 One of the first significant demonstrations of the modern era was held in the square on 19 September 1961 by the Committee of 100, which included the philosopher Bertrand Russell.
 The protesters rallied for peace and against war and nuclear weapons.
-In March 1968, a crowd of 10,000 demonstrated against US involvement in the Vietnam War before marching to the American Embassy in Grosvenor Square.
+In March 1968 a crowd of 10,000 demonstrated against American involvement in the Vietnam War before marching to the American Embassy in Grosvenor Square.

-Throughout the 1980s, a continuous anti-apartheid protest was held outside South Africa House.
-In 1990, the Poll Tax Riots began by a demonstration attended by 200,000 people and ultimately caused rioting in the surrounding area.
-More recently, there have been anti-war demonstrations opposing the Afghanistan War and the Iraq War.
+Throughout the 1980s a continuous anti-apartheid protest was held outside South Africa House.
+In 1990 the Poll Tax Riots began by a demonstration attended by 200,000 people and ultimately caused rioting in the surrounding area.
+More recently there have been anti-war demonstrations opposing the War in Afghanistan and the Iraq War.
 A large vigil was held shortly after the terrorist bombings in London on Thursday, 7 July 2005.

-In December 2009, participants from the Camp for Climate Action occupied the square for the two weeks during which the UN Conference on Climate Change took place in Copenhagen.
+In December 2009 participants from the Camp for Climate Action occupied the square for the two weeks during which the United Nations Conference on Climate Change took place in Copenhagen.
 It was billed as a UK base for direct action on climate change and saw various actions and protests stem from the occupation.